ccorprew22/Music-Discovery/README.md

 + Flask, Requests, json, python-dotenv, and urllib.request
 + Spotify API and Genius API

+# How to Run Application
++ Run python app.py
++ Enter "/" or "localhost:8080"

 # How to deploy

 # Technical Issues
 1. Not every song had a song preview, which would break the app.
 So I wrote the function to either return None or a string with the preview url.
 If it was None, it would display an error message to the user.
 2. On mobile devices the page would look very out of proportion, to fix this I included a meta tag link that scales the app to device screen sizes.
+Reference https://stackoverflow.com/questions/32782454/how-can-i-make-an-html-page-automatically-fit-mobile-device-screens

 # Known Problems/Acknowledgements
 1. When parsing the JSON file sent through the Genius API, there are times when no url is found or it is provided with a url that redirects the user to a non-English speaking version of genius.com.